 I will advise how to do this later in another post.

-note – we aim to keep this a living document and update this from time-to-time when the GDPR is updated or we otherwise find other information that may be of use or correct that which might be incorrect.
+Note – we aim to keep this a living document and update it from time-to-time when the GDPR is updated or we will otherwise find information that may be of use or correct that which might be incorrect.
 At this time we believe this to be correct.